PhotonQuantum/jaccount-captcha-solver/USAGE.md

 Unfortunately, there may be a serious overfitting.

-But don't be panic, you may just wait for lr_scheduler to kick in to correct it.
+But don't panic, you may just wait for lr_scheduler to kick in to correct it.
 Sometimes the loss increasement will trigger a lr decay and solve the problem.
 Your test accuracy will increase gradually.

 If lr_scheduler can't correct this, then you may take the following measures: